- You will use the Observation Guide as you proceed to the core interviews

 - Elicit patient information through active listening and the appropriate use of open-ended and closed-ended questions, as well as using clear language appropriate to the patient’s understanding (2.1)

 - Gather information about the patient’s concerns, beliefs, expectations, and illness experience (2.3)

-- Recognize that the complexity of the health care system requires attention to follow-up in the interests of good patient care (lab results, consultations) (2.2.1)
+- Recognize that the complexity of the health care system requires attention to follow-up in the interest of good patient care (lab results, consultations) (2.2.1)

 Let us examine the first few moments of this interview.

 The physician checks the patient’s name and introduces himself.

 He does not shake hands with the patient.
 That is probably the most common situation.
 Shaking hands is a more formal approach, but is also appropriate, if the physician feels comfortable and usually does it.